Kmakj/Technology-Notes/README.md

 ReactDOM.render(
   <Clock />,
   document.getElementById('root')
-);
 ```

 #### Adding Lifecycle Methods to a Class

 In applications with many components, it’s very important to free up resources taken by the components when they are destroyed.

 We want to set up a timer whenever the Clock is rendered to the DOM for the first time.
-This is called “mounting” in React.
+This is called **“mounting”** in React.

 We also want to clear that timer whenever the DOM produced by the Clock is removed.
-This is called “unmounting” in React.
+This is called **“unmounting”** in React.

 We can declare special methods on the component class to run some code when a component mounts and unmounts: